from copy import deepcopy

 if not isinstance(self._metadata, dict):

-raise TypeError("'metadata' should be a dictionary")
+raise TypeError("'metadata' must be a dictionary")

 ########################